tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Three protocols that use the TLS Record Protocol are described in this document: the TLS Handshake Protocol, the Alert Protocol, and the application data protocol.
+Additionally, a padded variant of the application data protocol is provided.
 In order to allow extension of the TLS protocol, additional record content types can be supported by the TLS Record Protocol.
 New record content type values are assigned by IANA in the TLS Content Type Registry as described in {{iana-considerations}}.